• Home |

 • Muzzle Energy: 1,296 ft-lbs

-It's unlikely you'll shoot an entire box of ammo for deer season, so the price per round is less of a concern.
-The most important things you need from your .223 ammo for deer hunting are reliability, consistency, and stopping power which Winchester Deer Season XP 223 64gr can offer hunters.
+You're not meant to pump magazines full of hunting ammo into plinking targets, which is why you can justify spending more money on it.
+The most important things you need from your .223 ammo for deer hunting are reliability, consistency, and stopping power.
+Winchester Deer Season XP 223 64gr offers these in spades.

-The 223 Remington is not known for its stopping power, which is why most deer hunters use larger calibers, and it's banned in some states.
-However, increasing the bullet weight will aid in upping the stopping power to a point.
+The 223 Remington is not known for its stopping power, which is why it's banned for deer hunting in some states.
+However, increasing bullet weight will aid in upping the stopping power to a point.

-Even though it's designed for deer hunting, it's effective in other hunting situations.
+Even though this round is designed for deer hunting, it's effective in other hunting situations.

 Best Varmint 223 Round